Kiranbs890/CRUD-RESTAPI-Nodejs-JWT/README.md

 `npm i`

 ### 5) Config database
-change username and password and database_name (if you want). on path /config/config.json
+change username and password and database_name (if you want). on .env file

 ### 6) Creating Database
 `sequelize db:create`